INFP Personality Type: Complete Personality Guide

 This overly self-critical behavior may take a toll on their mental health.
 This is supported by a study done in 2019, which reported that INFPs are one of the two personality types that are likely to be diagnosed with unipolar depression.

-• Driven by emotion
+Driven by emotion

 INFPs tend to focus too much or become too overwhelmed with their emotions, which may hinder them from seeing the situation objectively.

-Jobs and Career Paths of INFP
+Top Jobs and Career Paths for the INFP Personality

 INFPs prefer work that aligns with their values and allows them to help others.
 They tend to work better in a small group setting and tend to enjoy careers that provide them with new opportunities and allow for flexibility.